 You can improve your chances of avoiding inflammatory rosacea flare-ups by identifying your individual triggers.
 You can figure out your personal triggers by eliminating some or all exposures.
 Here’s a list of some of the most common rosacea triggers:

-• Sun sensitivity/exposure (see the UV Exposure tab below)
+- Sun sensitivity and exposure (see the UV Exposure tab below)

 Sensitivities